Irraky/Kinesis/readme.md

 ## Test
 ***
 If you have done all the previous steps, you can test the app.
 * Put your computer in sleep mode.
 * Open the application (if it's not already done)
 * Say "allumer ordinateur"
 The list of computers will appear.
 * Say "numéro un"
 The first one in the list will be chosen.
 (For the moment the code hasn't the feature to wake up more than one computer.)
 * Look at your screen, it should turn on.
 We tried this project on a Surface Book 3 so we have a huge advantage: the computer is unlocked through face recognition.

 ## FAQs
 1. **Who made this project ?**
 This project was made by a team of five students from the school Efrei Paris.
 It's a project where student are free to do what they want on the topic *The numeric to the benefit of society*.
 2. **Why this project ?**
 There is today 12 millions people in situation of handicap in France.
 We found that this project was a great opportunity to develop something to help them.
+3. **What is the future of this project ?**
+First of all, we need to launch the script to move the mouse when the computer is turn on.
+Then, we plan to add the option to wake several computers (which will be connected to the same Raspberry).
+Eventually, we will just remove the mobile application and add a microphone to the Raspberry.
+This will lighter the project and just keep the necessery elements.